Potato Latkes Recipe

 - The recipe is super simple and easy with lots of fresh flavors.

-- And all the ingredients are simple pantry staples or easy to find like potatoes, eggs, onions, garlic, oil, etc.
+- And all the ingredients are simple pantry staples or easy to find, such as potatoes, eggs, onions, garlic, and oil.

 - This is comfort food at its best.
-And you can't just eat one.
-So, double the recipe and you still won't have any leftovers.
+And you can’t just eat one.
+So, double the recipe, and you’ll still have no leftovers.

 Ingredients and substitutes

-- Potatoes - Honestly, the starchier the potatoes, the crispier the latkes.
+- Potatoes – Honestly, the starchier the potatoes, the crispier the latkes.
 I love using the russet potatoes over any other kind.
-The Idaho work just as well, but I find that the russet tends to give a better crisp coating on the outside.
+Idaho potatoes work just as well, but I find that russet potatoes tend to give a better crisp coating on the outside.
 Again, you can use the other types just as well.

-- Onions - These are traditionally grated raw in the potatoes.
+- Onions – Traditionally, these are grated raw with the potatoes.
 Then, the excess water is drained from both the onions and potatoes.
 I personally prefer a bite, so I like to chop them finely.

 - Garlic – I prefer to use garlic powder so we don’t bite into any garlic pieces.

-- Herbs - Chopped parsley works great and so does chopped chives.
+- Herbs – Chopped parsley works great, and so do chopped chives.

-- Oil - Traditionally these are fried on medium-high heat.
-So, it is best to use oil that has a high smoking point such as canola, sunflower, grape-seed, coconut as compared to olive oil.
-You can also use chicken fat called schmaltz.
+- Oil – Traditionally, these are fried on medium-high heat.
+So, it’s best to use oil with a high smoking point, such as canola, sunflower, grape seed, and coconut oil, compared to olive oil.
+You can also use chicken fat, also known as schmaltz.

 - Grate potatoes